 Bill was a natural comedian; he never met a pun or joke he didn’t like.
 He loved making cards on his computer for every celebration, and every wall in his house was filled with family photos.
 He loved a good project and would always try to fix something himself first, no matter how complicated it was.
 He was a family man who touched the lives of everyone he met.
 His smile, infectious laugh and genuine caring nature will be missed by all who knew him.

 A funeral service will be held on Wednesday, July 17 at 10 a.m. at the Assumption of the Virgin Mary Greek Orthodox Church, 8 Lafayette Road, Ipswich.
 Burial will follow with military honors in the New Highland Cemetery, 29 Town Farm Road, Ipswich.
 Visiting hours will be Tuesday, July 16 from 5:00 to 8:00 p.m. at the Morris Funeral Home, 45 North Main Street, Ipswich.
 A donation in Bill’s name can be made to the Assumption of the Virgin Mary Greek Orthodox Church, P.O.
 Box 6, Ipswich, MA 01938.

-To plant a tree in memory of William G. Mavroides, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of William G. Mavroides, please visit our floral store.